readysettech/readyset/docs/src/benchmarking/ci_execution_mysql.md

 ### Viewing CI Benchmark Results

+There are now two options for viewing benchmark results:

+1) Viewing the results in Grafana, using a metric query similar to the below:

+  `benchmark_<metric_name_here>{instance="ci-benchmark-${benchmark_pipeline_build_number}-{commit_sha:0:7}"}`

-In the latest rendition of the Benchmarking pipeline, you'll find the results of each benchmark are uploaded as artifacts under the `:pipeline: Run Noria Benchmark in Docker-Compose` step of the pipeline, as seen below:
+2) Under the artifacts section of the `:pipeline: Run Noria Benchmark in Docker-Compose` step in the benchmark pipeline, as seen below:

 ![Artifact Example](./images/ci-results-file-artifact.png)

 The goal here is to prevent anyone from needing to dive into the build step output, unless they're an operator or find themselves needing to diagnose or debug a pipeline failure.
+Now that metrics are in the build environment's Prometheus and Grafana infrastructure, this should be even more true today.

 ### What Infrastructure Are Tests Run On?